a-s-russo/sjx/README.md

   type, units and frequency

-- **Data1:** contains the original, seasonally adjusted and trend estimates (any other tabs are ignored in this analysis)
+- **Data1:** contains the original, seasonally adjusted and trend estimates

-Note that the ABS does not publish seasonally adjusted and trend estimates for all original time series.
+Note that any other tabs are ignored in this analysis, and that the ABS does not publish seasonally adjusted and trend estimates for all original time series.

 ## Installation